reedwhetstone/coffee-scraper/tasting.md

 4. LLM sents back output which is added to the table - for example, if the varietal is NULL but varietal is described in the description_long column, it would provide a revision to the varietal column with the varietal information such as "typica".
 The LLM should ONLY make cleaning or additive adjustments to the data when it is NULL.

+On top of the api infrastructure built for data cleaning, I want to add this functionality:

 ##AI DESCRIPTION

-1. LLM reads description_long, description_short, farm_notes and converts the language from these cells
-   into "translated" factual fair use converted output.
+1. LLM reads description_long, description_short, farm_notes and converts the language from these cells into "translated" factual fair use converted output.
 Focus on informational data.
 Produce a fair‑use‑compliant, ~35‑word synopsis that keeps any unique origin story but strips hype.
 2. Synopsys output is sent to ai.description

 Fair‑use & compliance